pjorquera/aibot/README.md

 customer chooses if and only if the customer has contracted a new one of the same type in the last 180 seconds.
 ```

-The AI Bot Agent interacts with a Couchbase server that syncs its content with a Ionic/Angular frontend App using PouchDB.
+The AI Bot Agent interacts with a MongoDB server that syncs its content with a Ionic/Angular frontend App.

 # Requisites

-* Java 21
+* Java 22
 * Node 20 / NPM 10

 # Creation

 ## Agent

-Created from start.spring.io with support for Lombok and Spring Data Couchbase.
+Created from start.spring.io with support for Lombok and Spring Data MongoDB.

 ## Frontend